Blaze-522/readme-to-save-time/README.md

-  # README To Save Time
+  # Sample

   ![License](https://img.shields.io/badge/License-MIT-blue.svg)

   ## Description
-  This is a javascript file using node and its modules to create a README file.
-This way users can spend less time making a README and more time on the coding work for a project.
+  This is a sample used in a video for a project.

   ## Table of Contents
   - [Installation](#installation)